Entanglement Routing Based on Fidelity Curves: Routing metrics, Isotonicity and Monotonicity

 \section{Routing metrics, Isotonicity and Monotonicity}

-Formal algebras are useful tools to understand routing, especially when convergence to the optimal solution is of interest~\cite{Bugalho2021,sobrinho2003network,sobrinho2005algebraic}.
-Although an extensive explanation of routing algebras is outside of the scope of this work, we will introduce some useful concepts.
+Formal algebras are useful tools to understand routing, especially when convergence to the optimal solution is of interest~\cite{Bugalho2023}.
+Although an extensive explanation of routing algebras is outside the scope of this work, we will introduce some useful concepts.
 The propagation of entanglement described in the previous section is often called path extension and is denoted by $\bigoplus$.
-For example in Fig.~\ref{fig1}(c), the path between $A$ and $B$, $P_{AB}$ is expanded to connected $A$ and $C$ using the link $e_{BC}$.
-In routing theory this is termed a concatenation between $P_{AB}$ and the link $e_{BC}$, and it is represented as $P_{AC}=P_{AB}\bigoplus e_{BC}$, as depicted in Fig.~\ref{fig1}(e).
-Routing metrics are another important concept in routing theory; they consist of a set of parameters that characterize each path and allow one to compare two paths connecting the same nodes, and decide if one is preferable to the other, or if none of them is necessarily better.
+For example, in Fig.\ref{fig1}(c), the path between $A$ and $B$, $P_{AB}$, is expanded to connect $A$ and $C$ using the link $e_{BC}$.
+In routing theory, this is termed as a concatenation between $P_{AB}$ and the link $e_{BC}$, represented as $P_{AC}=P_{AB}\bigoplus e_{BC}$, as depicted in Fig.\ref{fig1}(e).
+Routing metrics are another important concept in routing theory; they consist of a set of parameters that characterize each path and allow one to compare two paths connecting the same nodes, deciding if one is preferable to the other, or if neither is necessarily better.
 A routing metric can be a real number (i.e., a simple weight), or a multidimensional quantity, for example, a set of distances or objectives.
-As stated earlier, the main contribution of this work is the proposal that fidelity curves can be good routing metrics, and can be used to find the optimal path between two nodes in a network.
+As stated earlier, the main contribution of this work is the proposal that fidelity curves can be good routing metrics and can be used to find the optimal path between two nodes in a network.